magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 This tutorial uses the following framework API in the following ways:

-* `\Magento\Framework\DB\DataConverter\DataConverterInterface` - This class provides the interface for a custom class that encapsulates the logic of converting data between different formats.
+* `\Magento\Framework\DB\DataConverter\DataConverterInterface` - This class provides the interface for classes that convert data between different formats or types of data.
 * `\Magento\Framework\DB\FieldDataConverter` - This class converts value for a field in a table from one format to another.
 * `\Magento\Framework\DB\FieldDataConverterFactory` - This class creates instances of the `FieldDataConverter` with the appropriate data converter implementation.
 * `\Magento\Framework\Module\Manager` - This class checks the status of a module.